yashasgarg12/Sampling_Yashas/README.md

 This is my Sampling Assignment Submission.

-Simply run the .py file to generate results!
+Simply run the .ipynb file to generate results!